-The curtain fringe has made a serious impact, with numerous celebs opting for the look in the last week alone.
+The curtain fringe has made a serious impact, with numerous celebs adopting the look throughout 2021.
 We look at how to rock this throwback style with some expert advice.

 - Oval: For oval shapes, some people look to tailor the fringe length to forehead length.
 For those with a longer forehead, opt for longer layers whilst those with a shorter forehead may look to a shorter crop to elongate.

 - Round: Curtain bangs are a great look for round face shapes when full of texture and choppy layers to not elongate the face shape but add angles.
 A texture spray like L’Oréal Professionnel Tecni.Art Super Dust will be perfect to give that effortless, “lived-in” feel.

 - Heart: The key for curtain bangs on heart face shapes is to avoid anything too blunt.
 Opt for smooth edges and a swooping fringe for a sleek appearance.

 - Square: A square face shape really benefits from short and sweet curtain bangs.
 Opt for a deep centre part and a shorter, wispy fringe to balance out the cheekbones and jawline and help to elongate the face.

 To style, it all depends on the vibe you’re looking for.
 However Jodie’s stylist Patrick explains that drying technique and getting things right at the root is key.
 “If you want a fuller look like Jodie’s, I always recommend by starting with a root lifter to give hold and stability,” he told us.
 “I start by spritzing the fringe with a product like Oribe Maximista Thickening Spray, combing it forwards and then blow drying with a round brush while moving the hair from side to side.
 This works to smooth and adds an important curve to the fringe.”